HDFGroup/vol-log-based/sneak_peek.md

 * Updated utility program
   + h5ldump and h5lenv check for file signature before parsing files.
+  + Revise h5ldump command-line options.
+Option -H is to dump file header metadata only.
+Option -k is to print the file kind only.
+Option -v is to enable verbose mode.

 * Other updates:
   + Supports NetCDF4 applications.
 See PR #15